phiresky/masters-thesis/manuscript.md

 The world is a square and contains a few two-dimensional boxes (squares) as obstacles.
 For the box assembly task, the goal is to get all the boxes as close together as possible.
-Since they agents are much smaller than the boxes, moving a box is hard for a single agent.
+Since the agents are much smaller than the boxes, moving a box is hard for a single agent.
 The reward is the negative sum of the pairwise distances between the boxes.
 We run this task with four boxes and 10 agents.

 An example of a successful episode of the task is in @fig:assembly.